 Usually, problems with progesterone occur when levels are too low, rather than too high.
 While there are theories that high progesterone may cause problems, the scientific research says different.

 CAH is an adrenal condition which affects hormone production.
-In many cases, patients with CAH also have elevated progesterone levels during the follicular phase, which leads many people to believe that high progesterone causes CAH.
-In fact, studies show that high progesterone is instead a symptom, and sometimes an indicator, of CAH.
+In many cases, patients with CAH also have high progesterone in follicular phase, which leads many people to believe that high progesterone causes CAH.
+In fact, studies show causes of high progesterone in follicular phase are instead a symptom, and sometimes an indicator, of CAH.